engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 A term often cited in software engineering job listings is *Test Driven Development* (TDD).
 TDD is the practice of writing tests for features before working on the source code of a feature.
 The feature is complete once the implementation successfully passes all tests and edge cases.

-TBD encourages us to write down a strategy to tackle problems in small increments, especially useful for problems that modify data purely in memory.
+TDD encourages us to write down a strategy to tackle problems in small increments, especially useful for problems that modify data purely in memory.
 The upside of TDD sees diminishing returns with growing complexity of implementations.
 Functions using file i/o, using network i/o, or reliant on environment configurations are difficult to write tests for.
 Even more so before the implementation is available.

 ## When to test what